8 Best HR Software for Small Business in 2026

 “HR software” is an umbrella term, and the right HR management software for a 15-person shop is not the same product a 200-person company buys.
 Before comparing HR software companies, it helps to know which type you actually need:

-• HR and payroll software: platforms where payroll is built in or tightly attached.
+- HR and payroll software: platforms where payroll is built in or tightly attached.
 If you want HR software with payroll in one bill, this is the category – HR payroll software like Gusto leads it.

-• Workforce and employee management software: staff management software for hourly and shift-based teams, where scheduling, attendance, and time tracking are the real HR work.
+- Workforce and employee management software: staff management software for hourly and shift-based teams, where scheduling, attendance, and time tracking are the real HR work.
 This is Shifton’s lane.

-• All-in-one HR platforms: online, cloud HR software that bundles HR, IT, and payroll – powerful HR solutions for fast-growing teams, but more than a tiny startup usually needs.
+- All-in-one HR platforms: online, cloud HR software that bundles HR, IT, and payroll – powerful HR solutions for fast-growing teams, but more than a tiny startup usually needs.

-Most small companies want simple HR software that covers people management without enterprise complexity: a clean employee database, light HR automation, onboarding software for new hires, and predictable pricing.
-The five HR tools for small business below span all four types, so a startup, a hourly team, or a growing office can each find a fit.
+Most small companies want simple HR software that covers people management without enterprise complexity: a clean employee database, light HR automation, onboarding software for new hires, and predictable pricing. the eight HR tools for small business below span all four types, so a startup, a hourly team, or a growing office can each find a fit.
 Use the comparison further down as a quick HR software pricing and feature reference.

-The 5 Best HR Software for Small Business in 2026
+The 8 Best HR Software for Small Business in 2026

 1Shifton